 And as mentioned previously the more product you can get onto a pallet or shipping container means that there are more orders getting to your customers faster.

 You and your organization need to pay attention to the entire end-to-end E-Commerce supply chain, not just the front end wherein you take orders.
 You should never ship in a large box that which could fit inside an envelope.
 It’s common sense.
+Stop shipping air and empty boxes!

 It’s a win-win-win!